gmcmanus/anki-roam-import/README.md

 * Currently only a single Roam block is used to create a single Anki note.
 * Better detection of the source of a note - perhaps looking at siblings of parents?
-* Better conversion of Roam Markdown into Anki HTML e.g. line breaks, links
+* Better conversion of Roam Markdown into Anki HTML e.g. links